 In England and Wales and Northern Ireland, all assets built up by each individual — including pension assets — up to the date of the separation are taken into account when calculating total matrimonial assets.
 In Scotland, however, only assets built up during the marriage are used.

 This specialised analysis work adds an additional expense to the overall cost, especially if the member is enrolled in more than one defined benefit scheme.
-The member must also consider the financial ramifications of transferring out of the defined benefit scheme to split the pension entitlement with their spouse.
+The member must also consider the financial ramifications if they look to transfer out of the defined benefit scheme to split the pension entitlement with their spouse.
 Doing so might be giving up a guaranteed retirement income.

 Some final salary schemes, especially public sector schemes, may allow the non-pension holder to become a pension sharing member in the event of a divorce.
 Speak to your scheme or ask a pensions expert about this option.

 Any shortcuts or failing to seek professional financial advice with these types of schemes will almost certainly be costly in the long term.
-Importantly, you should apply to the relevant providers and seek some pension advice from a financial adviser.
-This will enable you to consider all options earlier rather than leaving the pension assets to last because they are a lower priority.
+Importantly, you should apply to the relevant providers and seek some pension advice from a financial adviser as soon as possible if a final salary pension split is on the table, because it can be a long and complex process.

 Pension offsetting is useful if the pension is inaccessible, such as when it’s based offshore.
 However, there are a number of problems with this approach.
 It’s difficult to make assumptions of a future benefit from a pension fund and compare those with assets such as property and cash transferred at the date of the divorce.

-For the pension holder, the issue then arises that although they may have retained valuable pension rights during the split, they won’t have access to property/savings that was used to offset their pension pot.
+For the pension holder, the issue then arises that although they may have retained valuable pension rights during the split, they won’t have access to property / savings that were used to offset their pension pot.
 They could be left with a pension pot that they may not be able to access until retirement and not much in the way of other assets.

 Offsetting is not as simple as taking the value of the pension fund at the date of separation and compensating the spouse with the equivalent in cash and property.